felipe-miranda-marreiros/blog-api/README.md

 }
 ```

-#### **Validation:**
+#### Validation

 Checking data integrity or constraints in multiple places.
 I decided to use Zod.
 We can use ZodInfer and ZodOutput interfaces to directly transform the input to domain model.

-- Monitoring & Telemetry: //TODO

-- Security (e.g., input sanitization, encryption): //TODO

-### Known Issues
+## Known Issues

-#1 DDD:
+#### 1 - DDD:

-- This project violates the Rich Domain approach (Value Objects, Entities, AggregateRoots, Domain Events, Domain Services).
+This project violates the Rich Domain approach (Value Objects, Entities, AggregateRoots, Domain Events, Domain Services).
 Insted I decided to use Anemic Domain with emphasis on invariants only.
 I don't have much time to elaborate this kind of features in TypeScript.
-However, you can see the same project but in Java (Spring Boot) here (soon).

-#2 Authentication and Authorization:
+#### 2 - Authentication and Authorization:

 - This project violates the generic subdomain approach.
 A generic subdomain is an area of the business that is important for operations but doesn't provide a competitive advantage.
 We shouldn't build authentication or authorization, but instead "buy, don't build".
 Alternatives like Keycloak and OAuth2 are battle tested and secure.

-#3 Cohesion and Layered Architecture
+#### 3 - Cohesion and Layered Architecture

 - Layered Architecture can be welcome on medium-size projects.
-This means that the level of cohesion can decreased when adding more UseCases, making it hard for developers read, find modules and business rules.
+This means that the level of cohesion can decreased when adding more Use Cases, making it hard for developers read, find modules and business rules.
 Vertical Slice Architecture or Feature-Based approaches can be a better alternative for refactoring later on.